geosolutions-it/doc-geonode/004_admin_workshop/004_customize_lookfeel/theme_admin.rst

 `Bootswatch <http://bootswatch.com>`_ is a site where you can download ready-to-use themes for your GeoNode project site.
 The following steps will show you how to use a theme from Bootswatch in your own GeoNode site.

 #.
-Visit http://bootswatch.com and select a theme (we will use Amelia for this example).
+Visit http://bootswatch.com and select a theme (we will use Sandstone for this example).
 Select the :guilabel:`download bootstrap.css option` in the menu:

    .. figure:: img/bootswatch.png